yilmazchef/basket-vision/README.md

 ## Index
 The goals of this program are to:

-Consolidate all your shopping lists in one easy tool Spare time and energy in searching and validating various baskets at different retailers You no longer need to login each time you shop and validate your baskets store by store Eradicate the risk of loosing information on your shopping list after session has timed out Simplifies purchasing path for the user and improves clients' experience Developing with Computer Vision
+Consolidate all your shopping lists in one easy tool.
+Spare time and energy in searching and validating various baskets at different retailers.
+You no longer need to login each time you shop and validate your baskets store by store.
+Eradicate the risk of loosing information on your shopping list after session has timed out.
+Simplifies purchasing path for the user and improves clients' experience.
+Developing with Computer Vision.
-The tool is handsfree that is virus- and bacteria free and it's accessable for elderly and disabled users
+The tool is handsfree that is virus- and bacteria free and it's accessable for elderly and disabled users.

 Getting started without Computer Vision